linuxcaffe/tw-subtask-sh/README.md

 ### Listing subtasks

 If the -l flag is used then the script lists matching subtasks.
+The -L flag does the same, but also lists subtasks that have already been invoked.
+By default, subtw lists and invokes according to annotation-timestamp-order.
+To override this, and list or invoke in alpha-numeric order, use the -a flag.

 ```
 $ subtw -l office